LazaUK/AOAI-GPT4Vision-Streamlit-SDKv1/README.md

 ```

 ## Part 4: Web app - SysAdmin Guide
 This repo comes with a companion Docker image on GitHub Container Registry (GHCR), which has a pre-built Web app with all the required dependencies.
-It allows you to launch the demo solution as a container without getting deep into its code's specific.
+It allows you to launch the demo solution as a container without getting deep into its code's specifics.

-There 2 potential options to re-use provided Docker image.
+There are 2 potential options to re-use the provided Docker image.

-### a) Using Docker image "as is":
+### a) Using the Docker image "as is":
 1. First you should download the image from GHCR.
 ```
 docker pull ghcr.io/lazauk/gpt4v-outofstock:latest